sigven/vcf2tsvpy/README.md

 ## Installation

-Running vcf2tsv requires that you have [cyvcf2](https://github.com/brentp/cyvcf2) and [numpy](https://scipy.org/install.html) installed.
+Running vcf2tsv requires Python 3.
+It also requires that you have [cyvcf2](https://github.com/brentp/cyvcf2) and [numpy](https://scipy.org/install.html) installed.
 This can be achieved through the use of [pip](https://pip.pypa.io/en/stable).

 ## Usage: